 BI tools such as SAP Crystal Reports and IBM Cognos appeared in the early years to speed up decision-making processes.
 To transform functional data into useful data, both tools require large investments in IT infrastructure – involvement in the development of several well-experienced professionals.
-Although there are reasonable arguments for companies using traditional Business Intelligence methods.
-For example, greater reporting functionality, but the overall costs of these solutions are too high.
-Below you find a brief explanation on the benefits of Power BI for data analysis.
+There are reasonable arguments for companies using traditional Business Intelligence methods, for example, greater reporting functionality.
+Unfortunately, the overall cost of these solutions is too high.
+Below you’ll find a brief explanation of the benefits of Power BI for data analysis.

-In the recent time, business intelligence services operating in real time began to appear.
-These tools collect data and provide live access to them.
-Data collected using various systems, transaction databases, flat files and web logs – are integrated, updated and stored in a data warehouse on an ongoing basis.
-Costs of real time BI are falling due to the use of the power of the data warehouse located on the cloud.
+In recent years, business intelligence services operating in real-time began to appear.
+These tools collect data and provide live access to it.
+Data collected by using various systems, transaction databases, flat files, and weblogs – is integrated, updated, and stored in a data warehouse on an ongoing basis.
+Costs of real-time BI are falling thanks to the use of the power of the data warehouse located on the cloud.

-There are more and more companies on the market specializing in Business Intelligence real time solutions (in real time).
+There are more and more companies on the market specializing in business intelligence real-time solutions.
 Many of them offer customized pricing models.
 Will this, among others, cause the end of traditional BI tools?
-The answer is not simple.
-When the company decides that data centralization can be unprofitable, then a tool that is simpler and cheaper to implement will win.
+The answer is not that simple.
+If a company decides that data centralization might be unprofitable, then a simpler and cheaper implementation tool will win.

-If you’re ready to try the technologies of the future – it’s good to start with Power BI and Microsoft Azure.
+If you’re ready to try the technologies of the future – I recommend starting with Power BI and Microsoft Azure.

-Power BI is one of the leading tools on the market for data analysis.
-Thanks to easy operation and powerful data modeling capabilities, we are able to quickly implement the business data model.
-Additionaly we can analyze data in a multidimensional structure.
+Power BI is one of the leading tools on the market enabling data analysis.
+Thanks to easy operation and powerful data modeling capabilities, we can quickly implement a business data model.
+Additionally, we can analyze data in a multidimensional structure.
 Power BI uses the extensive capabilities of Direct Query, which allow the analysis of data from transactional databases in live mode.
 Power BI also offers a unique transition to real-time analysis.

 Power BI integration with Microsoft Azure

-Data warehouses in enterprises can be complex, and different sets of data can reside on multiple servers located in different places.
+Data warehouses of enterprises can be complex.
+Different sets of data can reside on multiple servers located in different places.
 Thanks to the combination of SLA 98.91% Azure HDInsight and Power BI, the company can be sure that it has a BI solution that meets all system requirements and will be scalable.

-Key features and benefits of Microsoft Power BI for data analysis include:
+Key Features and Benefits of Microsoft Power BI for Data Analysis

 Very close integration with SQL Server and Azure.
-Using SQL Server analysis services on-premises or Azure analysis services in the cloud, users can build robust, reusable data models.
-Reporting could be odne using live connection to multidimensional database with automatic refresh enabled.
+Using SQL Server analysis services on-premises or Azure analysis services in the cloud, users can build robust, and reusable data models.
+Reporting can be done by using live connection with multidimensional database with automatic refresh enabled.

 Fast Power BI implementation and lower total cost of the ownership (TCO).
-First report creation just takes around 1 month from zero point to production implementation.
-Additionaly Power BI has much lower costs compared to it’s compettitors.
-It gives an opportunity to smaller companies implement it and use for daily reporting and data analysis.
+First report creation takes just around 1 month from zero point to production implementation.
+Additionaly, Power BI has much lower costs compared to it’s competitors.
+It gives an opportunity for smaller companies to implement it and use in daily reporting and data analysis.

-Power BI services are available in different geography locations.
+Power BI services are available in different geographic locations.
 Each data center offers the same level of security, privacy, compliance, and transparency as the global version of Power BI.
-Additionaly apart cloud availability Power BI has introduced version which could be installed on-premises.
-Power BI Reporting Server is the solution which gives you possibility to connect to on-premises data sources and publish your reports and dashboards across your organization.
+Additionaly, apart from cloud availability, Power BI has introduced version that can be installed on-premises.
+Power BI Reporting Server is a solution that gives you possibility to connect to on-premises data sources and publish your reports and dashboards across your organization.

-Vide range of different data connectors and still expanding.
+Wide range of different data connectors and it is still expanding.
 Power BI has ability to connect to nearly any application or data source (literally hundreds of options).
-There is no matter whether those resources are located on the cloud or on-premises.
+No matter whether those resources are located on the cloud or on-premises.
 A few examples include Excel spreadsheets, GitHub, Mail Chimp, SharePoint, and Google Analytics.

-Version upgrading every month.
-The Power BI products are updated nearly every month with new features and functions.
-You will access to the microsoft recources where new features are presented and could be used after new version download.
+Version update every month.
+The Power BI products are being updated nearly every month with new features and functions.
+You will have an access to the microsoft recources where new features are presented and are ready to use after downloading a new version.

-- Power BI gives you posibility to ask questions with it’s QA feature.
-You are able to ask questions using natural language and Power BI will prepare the answer using charts and tables.
-Sometimes it could be fastest way to perform ad-hoc analysis and have fast anwsers regarding your data.
-QA feature on of the most innovative sfeatures introduced into Business Intelligence world.
+- Power BI gives you the possibility to ask questions with it’s QA feature.
+You can ask questions by using natural language and Power BI will prepare the answer using charts and tables.
+Sometimes it could be the most efficient way to perform ad-hoc analysis and get fast answers regarding your data.
+QA features are one of the most innovative features introduced into the Business Intelligence world.

-- You don’t need to know programming language to start using Power BI.
-Most part of functionalities and analyses could be achieved using drag and drop techniques as well as using only mouse and available buttons.
+- You don’t need to know a programming language to start using Power BI.
+Most parts of functionalities and analysis can be achieved by using drag and drop techniques as well as by using only the mouse and available buttons.
 If your organization already uses Microsoft systems (such as Office 365), using Power BI will feel natural as it integrates easily with Office 365 Groups and Microsoft Teams.
 Sometimes Power BI pro has some free licenses included in your Office 365 package.

 - Power BI is very simple to use.
-Almost every business user who is used day by day excel will find out how to use Power BI for data analysis.
+Almost every business user who uses excel on a daily bases will understand how to use Power BI for data analysis.

-- It has easy API which could be connected to different applications.
-Power BI could be easily embedded into differenet application – into your internal business apps such as Share Point or SaaS application.
-It allows you to share insight around the world.
+- It has easy API which can be connected to different applications.
+Power BI can be easily embedded into different applications – into your internal business apps such as Share Point or SaaS application.
+It allows you to share insights all around the world.

 - Dashboards, reports, and datasets are at the heart of Power BI.
-Users can create personalized dashboards, which combine on-premises and cloud-born data in a single view, allowing them to monitor their most important data enterprise wide and from all their business apps.
+Users can create personalized dashboards, that combine on-premises and cloud-born data in a single view, allowing them to monitor their most important data enterprise-wide and all their business apps.

 To Sum Up

-Above points definetly shows all benefits of Power BI for data analysis.
-However, advanced implementation of Power BI and Azure still requires an experienced data science consulting company and a small team of BI specialists.
-This team will integrate, clean up, load and analyze all necessary data.
-Also, it is not an important step to optimize processing efficiency to speed up the operation of procedures.
-At the end, BI specialists will present drawn business applications using interactive dashboards.
+The above points show all benefits of Power BI for data analysis.
+However, the advanced implementation of Power BI and Azure still requires an experienced data science consulting company and a team of BI specialists.
+This team will integrate, clean up, load, and analyze all necessary data.
+Also, it is important to optimize processing efficiency in order to speed up the operational time of procedures.
+In the end, BI specialists will present drawn business applications using interactive dashboards.

-See how we implement Power BI for one of the global Startups.
+See how we implement embedded BI for one of the global Startups.